-The identification of these and other metastasis regulatory microRNAs is of clinical value since the expression of these molecules in primary tumors was shown by Dr. Tavazoie to predict the likelihood of future metastatic relapse.
+The identification of these and other metastasis regulatory microRNAs is of clinical value since the expression levels of these molecules in primary tumors was shown by Dr. Tavazoie to predict the likelihood of future metastatic relapse.
 Additionally, the identification of the pathways that regulate these microRNAs as well as the downstream genes that the microRNAs themselves regulate will reveal attractive targets for therapeutic intervention.
-Dr. Tavazoie aims to identify microRNAs and the molecular pathways that mediate metastasis of colon cancer, another prevalent disease entity with a high propensity for metastasis.
-This identification will allow for a comparative analysis of key regulatory pathways employed by cancer cells arising from distinct tissues — such as breast or colon — as they metastasize to common target organs such as the liver or lung.
+Dr. Tavazoie’s lab has identified metastasis-regulating microRNAs and their signaling networks in melanoma and colorectal cancer, two prevalent disease entities with high propensities for metastasis.
+The mechanistic dissection of these networks will allow for a comparative analysis of key regulatory pathways employed by cancer cells arising from distinct tissues — such as the breast, colon or skin — as they metastasize to common target organs such as the liver or lung.
 It will also allow clinicians to identify patients who are at highest risk for future metastatic relapse of colon cancer so that more aggressive and experimental therapies can be offered to them.

 Another focus of the Tavazoie lab is to identify and characterize the roles of molecules that enable single cancer cells to grow and colonize distal organs.
 The ability of single cancer cells to generate an entire tumor at distal sites is similar to the capacity of stem cells to repopulate tissues and as such may provide interesting insights into commonalities in mechanisms and molecular pathways employed by these distinct cell types in these different biological processes.

-The overarching translational goals of the Tavazoie lab are to identify and therapeutically target critical nodes required for cancer progression and metastasis.
+The overarching translational goals of the Tavazoie lab are to identify and therapeutically target critical nodes required for the progression and metastasis of prevalent human cancers.

-Dr. Tavazoie received his undergraduate degree from the University of California, Berkeley, his Ph.D. from Harvard University and his M.D. from Harvard Medical School and the Harvard-Massachusetts Institute of Technology Division of Health Sciences and Technology.
-Following a residency and internship in internal medicine at Brigham and Women’s Hospital and Harvard Medical School, he joined Memorial Sloan-Kettering Cancer Center as a clinical fellow in 2005 and became a research fellow in medical oncology in 2006.
+Dr. Tavazoie received his undergraduate degree from the University of California, Berkeley, his Ph.D. from Harvard University and his M.D. from Harvard Medical School and the Harvard-MIT Division of Health Sciences and Technology.
+Following a residency and internship in internal medicine at Brigham and Women’s Hospital/Harvard Medical School, he joined Memorial Sloan-Kettering Cancer Center as a clinical fellow in 2005 and became a research fellow in medical oncology in 2006.
 He joined Rockefeller as an assistant professor in 2009.

 In 2009 Dr. Tavazoie was the recipient of the National Institutes of Health New Innovator Award and a combined American Society of Clinical Oncology and American Association for Cancer Research Young Investigator Award.
 He was also named a Rita Allen Foundation Scholar, a Sidney Kimmel Foundation for Cancer Research Scholar and a Sinsheimer Foundation Scholar, and he received an Emerald Foundation Young Investigator Award.
 He is also a Department of Defense Era of Hope Scholar.
 Dr. Tavazoie is an attending medical oncologist at Memorial Sloan-Kettering Cancer Center.